vikkumar2021/Cryptopunks/README.txt

 8. Open your browser and navigate to the following URL to confirm Flask is running successfully: http://localhost:5001/

-9. Next run a local python HTTP server on port 8000:
+9. Next run a local python HTTP server on port 8000.
+Ensure that you're running this command inside of the folder from Step 3 (Cryptopunks/CODE/):

   python -m http.server 8000

-10. On your browser navigate to the following URL: http://localhost:8000/visualization/
+10. On your browser navigate to the following URL: http://localhost:8000/visualization/index.html

 # Demo Video

 A demonstration video for operating the website can be seen here: https://www.youtube.com/watch?v=1TjX0bNMYjM